Roshankattel/ESP-Hotspot/README.md

 | ----------------- | ------------- | ----------- | ---------------- |

 # ESP32 4G Hotspot Example
-This example demonstrates how to use the PCB Artists 4G Gateway as a Wi-Fi hotspot.
+This example demonstrates how to use the TTGO-A7670 Module  as a Wi-Fi hotspot.
-A hotspot nables sharing of 4G cellular data with multiple sensor nodes within Wi-Fi range.
+A hotspot enables sharing of 4G cellular data with multiple sensor nodes within Wi-Fi range.

 ## How to Use Example
 - Make sure that you are using IDF v.5.0.1